jimratliff/GenoMac-user/README.md

 Launch 1Password and/or make it active.

 Log into my 1Password account.
 The best way to do this is:
 - When you launch the desktop 1Password app for the first time, it will prominently display a "Sign in" button.
 Click that.
-It will display a sign-in dialog box, including a QR code you can optionally use to make the sign-in process quicker.
+It will display a sign-in dialog box, including a QR code you can use to make the sign-in process quicker.
 - Get your iPhone.
   - Launch 1Password on iPhone
   - From the 1Password logo in the upper-left corner of the 1Password app on iPhone, select “Scan QR Code…”